sumitbishti/Facebook-messenger-clone/README.md

-It's a lame full-stack messenger react-app build with react.js, material-ui and firebase.
+It's a full-stack group-chat messaging react-app build with react.js, material-ui and firebase.